*Misuse of Social Media, Families and Society Suffering from Various Problems!*

 2. Online presence of religious scholars:

-Authentic scholars should be active on social media and answer the questions arising in the minds of young people in a scientific manner.
+Authentic scholars should be active on social media and answer the questions arising in the minds of young people in a scholarly manner.

 3. Monitoring children's online activities: